 Benefits of a do-it-yourself (DIY) will

-There are plenty of websites where you can create a will, often for less than the cost of visiting an attorney.
-An DIY will can also typically be completed in less time than meeting with a lawyer.
+You can make a will without a lawyer.
+This approach may be fine if you have straightforward needs, such as few assets to distribute.
+There are plenty of websites where you can complete a will using a template, often for less than the cost of visiting an attorney.
+Plus, a DIY will can typically be completed in less time than meeting with a lawyer.

 With an online will, you fill in the blanks on a standard form or answer a series of questions used to create your document.
-This approach may be fine if you have straightforward needs, such as few assets to distribute.

 If your situation is more complicated, you may benefit from extra legal advice.
-Some sites have attorneys available to provide some assistance depending on the package you select.
+Some sites have attorneys available to provide assistance, depending on the will package you select.
 As a result, you have everything you need at your fingertips to create a legal expression of your wishes.
-This can be done from the comfort of your kitchen table, at a time when it’s convenient for you.
+This can be done from the comfort of your home at a time that’s convenient for you.

-Small things like a blank line not filled in, a missing signature, or a problem with witnesses or beneficiaries can lead to an invalid will.
+Beyond the big details, consulting a local attorney may help protect against missing smaller details.
+Things like a blank line not filled in, a missing signature, or a problem with witnesses or beneficiaries can lead to an invalid will.
 In this case, your assets will be treated as if you did not have a will.
 The state may take over and settle your estate.